NodeJS

 • remote_config - Enable automatic remote config fetching, provide callback function to be notified when fetching done (default: false).

-• http_options - function to get http options by reference and overwrite them, before running each request.
+• http_options - Function to get http options by reference and overwrite them, before running each request.

-• metrics - provide metrics override or custom metrics for this user.
+• metrics - Provide metrics override or custom metrics for this user.
 For more information on the specific metric keys used by Countly, check here.

-Setting up properties in Countly NodeJS SDK is as follows (if you have your own server, use it instead of try.count.ly):
+Setting up properties in Countly NodeJS SDK is as follows

 Countly.init({